 One way is known as common law larceny.
 This is when a person commits a trespassory taking or a taking by trick, embezzlement or false pretenses.
 Another way is if a person writes a bad check.
 A third way is through a false promise within a scheme to defraud the person by saying or implying that the person will do something in the future they have no intention of doing.
 Finally, larceny can be committed by extortion.
 This means the individual forces another person to give the individual property by making the person fear that:

 There is an issue, however, when a person recovers lost property.
-If a person finds lost property that he or she knows is lost or mislaid or has been given to them as a mistake, that person must take “reasonable measures” to return the property.
-If they do not do this, keeping the property may be considered larceny.
+If a person finds lost property that he or she knows is lost or mislaid or has been given to them as a mistake, that person must take reasonable measures” to return the property.
+If they do not do this

 As this shows, there are a number of ways larceny is committed.
 Depending on the situation, larceny could range from a class A misdemeanor to a class B felony.
 These are serious criminal charges, which could result in fines or even imprisonment.
 Therefore, it is important to counter such charges with a strong defense, in order to have the charges reduced or dismissed altogether.